Board of Directors

 From 2015 to 2022, Sonia was a staff member of the education department at ABT, where, among other responsibilities, she managed ABT’s network of over 1,800 certified teachers.
 She also served on the board of examiners and as a co-instructor for the ABT/NYU Master’s Program with New York University Steinhardt.
 Additionally, she is the founder of Sojo Performing Arts in Midtown Manhattan and she serves on the board of directors for Times of Refreshing Christian Centre, New York.

 Sonia holds an MA in Teaching Dance in Higher Education and the Professions with a concentration in ABT Pedagogy from NYU Steinhardt.
+She a Qualified Certified Teacher in the Cecchetti Method of Classical Ballet.
 She became a member of the CBT family through her work there as a teacher, choreographer, and performer from 2011 to 2019.
 She is very excited to have returned to CBT as a key member of the leadership team, and to keep working to take the lid off the best-kept secret in southern Brooklyn.

 Staff and Faculty